Regularized Brascamp--Lieb inequalities: Introduction

 if $\mathcal{Q}+\sum_{j=1}^m c_j B_j^* A_jB_j$ is positive definite (${\rm BL}(\mathbf{B}, \mathbf{c}, \mathcal{Q}; \mathbf{A}) =\infty$ otherwise) and therefore Lieb's theorem dramatically reduces the complexity of understanding the Brascamp--Lieb constant.
 For example, Lieb's theorem played a pivotal role in the proof in \cite{BBCF} of the continuity of the Brascamp constant $\mathbf{B} \mapsto {\rm F}(\mathbf{B},\mathbf{c})$ and consequently in recent developments in understanding nonlinear variants of the Brascamp--Lieb inequality in which the underlying transformations $B_j$ are allowed to be nonlinear \cite{BBBCF}.

-We end this very brief overview of the Brascamp--Lieb inequality \eqref{e:FBL} by stating a theorem by Bennett--Carbery--Christ--Tao \cite{BCCT, BCCT_MRL} which provides a characterization of the \emph{finiteness} of the Brascamp--Lieb constant. \begin{theorem}[Bennett--Carbery--Christ--Tao] Let $(\mathbf{B},\mathbf{c})$ be a Brascamp--Lieb datum.
+We end this very brief overview of the Brascamp--Lieb inequality \eqref{e:FBL} by stating a theorem from \cite{BCCT, BCCT_MRL} which provides a characterization of the \emph{finiteness} of the Brascamp--Lieb constant (see also recent work of Gressman \cite{Gressman} for new perspectives in this direction). \begin{theorem}[Bennett--Carbery--Christ--Tao] Let $(\mathbf{B},\mathbf{c})$ be a Brascamp--Lieb datum.
 Then ${\rm F}(\mathbf{B}, \mathbf{c})$ is finite if and only if

 and